Materials-Consortia/OPTIMADE/optimade.rst

       Values can only be defined to be a single OPTIMADE data type or, optionally, :val:`null`.
       This restriction is intended to reduce the complexity of possible data types that implementations have to handle in different formats and database backends.

-**Keys that are OPTIONAL for embedded Property Definitions (e.g., in an info endpoint response), but REQUIRED on the top level when distributed separately:**
+**Keys that are REQUIRED on the outermost level of a Property Definition, but otherwise OPTIONAL:**

 .. _definition of the $id field: